 ROOKIE & DEVELOPING SOX PITCHING & CATCHING PROGRAMMES

-With the realignment of our player and coach development pathway, it’s an ideal time to refresh the programmes branding and allow greater access to the 6 weeks pitching and catching modules.
+The realignment of our player and coach development pathway provided an opportunity to refresh the branding and it’s delivery, allowing greater access to the 6x week programme.

-As a result, Softball NZ has decided to offer all the programmes as a free download.
+As a result, Softball NZ is now offering the programmes as a free download.

 THE PROGRESSION OF THE PITCHING LEAPING RULE